 How sweetly bloom'd the gay green birk, How rich the hawthorn's blossom, As underneath their fragrant shade, I clasp'd her to my bosom !

-The golden hours, on angel wings, Flew o'er me and my dearie;

-For dear to me as light and life Was my sweet Highland Mary.
+The golden hours, on angel wings, Flew o'er me and my dearie; For dear to me as light and life Was my sweet Highland Mary.
+Wi' mony a vow, and lock'd embrace, Our parting was fu' tander :

-Wi' mony a vow, and lock'd embrace, Our parting was fu' tender; And pledging aft to meet again, We tore oursells asunder.
+Our parting was fu' tender; And pledging aft to meet again, We tore oursells asunder.
 But, oh ! fell death's untimely frost, That nipt my flower sae early !
 Now green's the sod, and cauld's the clay, That wraps my Highland Mary.

-O, pale, pale now, those rosy lips, I aft hae kiss'd sae fondly!
-And closed for ay the sparkling glance, That dwelt on me sae kindly!
-And mould'ring now in silent dust, That heart that lo'ed me dearly!
+O, pale, pale now, those rosy lips, I aft hae kiss'd sae fondly !
+And closed for ay the sparkling glance, That dwelt on me sae kindly !
+And mould'ring now in silent dust, That heart that lo'ed me dearly !
 But still within my bosom's core Shall live my Highland Mary.

 Mary Campbell, the subject of this and several other of the most beautiful effusions of the unfortunate Burns, was unquestionably the object of the purest, holiest, and most ardent affection that ever glowed within the bosom of the poet.
 The history of their loves is interesting.
 Mary Campbell resided near Mauchline, in the humble capacity of servant to a gentleman's family.
-She was not celebrated for great beanty, but she possessed the less perishable charms of an intelligent mind, a sweet temper, and mild disposition, which gained her general esteem, and won the heart of the youthful bard.
+She was not celebrated for great beauty, but she possessed the less perishable charms of an intelligent mind, a sweet temper, and mild disposition, which gained her general esteem, and won the heart of the youthful bard.
 After a pretty long tack of the most ardent reciprocal affection, they met on a May Sunday in a sequestered spot on the banks of Ayr, to enjoy a day of "parting love," before Mary should embark for the Highlands, to arrange matters among her friends for her projected change in life.
 The ceremonial observed at parting was extremely simple and impressive.
-The lovers stood upon the opposite sides of a limpid stream, laved their hands in its purling waters, and then exchanged Bibles, and in the most solemn manner pledged vows of eternal fidelity across the rivulet.
-The Bible which Burns that day placed in the hands of his soul's idol is still preserved.
-Upon the boards of the first volume is inscribed, in the handwriting of the bard, "And ye shall not swear by my name falsely: I am the Lord."
+The lovers stood upon the opposite sides of a limpid stream, laved their hands in its purling waters, and then exchanged Bibles, and in the most solemn manner pledged vows of the handwriting of the bard, " And ye shall not swear by my name falsely : I am the Lord."
 Levit.
 XIX chap.
 12th verse.
-On the second volume, "Thou shalt not forswear Upon the blank leaf of each, "Robert Burns, Mossgiel."
+On the second volume, "Thou shalt not forswear thyself, but shall perform unto the Lord thine oaths."
+Matth.
+V chap.
+33rd verse.
+Upon the blank leaf of each, " Robert Burns, Mossgiel."